AFFANSAR/Atmosly/README.md

 3. Commit your changes (`git commit -m "Added new feature"`)
 4. Push to the branch (`git push origin feature-name`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the **MIT License**.

-Would you like to add API details, environment variables, or deployment instructions?